TelemetryHarbor/harbor-docs/docs/integrations/ttn.md

 -   A **The Things Network** account (V3 / The Things Stack).
 -   A registered **LoRaWAN device** in TTN that is successfully sending data.
--   A **Telemetry Harbor account** (free tier available).
+-   A **Harbor Scale account** (free tier available).
 -   Access to the **Payload Formatters** section in your TTN Console.

 ## How it Works

 Instead of running an agent on a server, this integration relies on a **Webhook**.
-When your LoRaWAN device sends a message, The Things Network receives it, decodes it using your Payload Formatter, and immediately pushes the JSON result to Telemetry Harbor's specialized TTN ingestion endpoint.
+When your LoRaWAN device sends a message, The Things Network receives it, decodes it using your Payload Formatter, and immediately pushes the JSON result to Harbor Scale's specialized TTN ingestion endpoint.

 ## Setup

 ### 1. Create a TTN Harbor

-1.  **Log in** to your [Telemetry Harbor Dashboard](https://harborscale.com/app/harbors).
+1.  **Log in** to your [Harbor Scale Dashboard](https://harborscale.com/app/harbors).
 2.  **Create a Harbor**:
     -   Click **Create Harbor**.
     -   Choose a **name** (e.g., "Field Sensors").